 Come on in!

-“The talent, in fact, even the will to design homes, are true gifts.
-Therefore, as a good steward of the talents given, I feel it’s my responsibility to serve others.”
+The founder, Mark Wyatt, says… “The talent, plus the actual will to design homes, are true gifts.
+As a good steward, it’s my responsibility to serve others well with these talents.”

 “It’s a blessing that hundreds of people have allowed me to cater a home to the tastes and whims of their family.
-The role has allowed me to be a part of the home and their lives.
-And I appreciate the repeat customers too.
-I hope many who are finding this website for the first time will be among the next to join the list of pleased customers.
+This role allows me to not only be a part of the home, but also their lives.
+And I am honored to have many repeat customers.
+I think that says a lot about the level of trust we build in the relationships.
+And for those who are finding this website for the first time, I look forward to them being among the next to join the list of pleased customers.
 Thank you, everyone.
 I am humbled by it all.” –Mark Wyatt

 The Wyatt House Plans Focus:

 Every project derives from an intent focus on creating a timeless design with superb proportions and wonderful aesthetics.
 The result: a home that is attractive now, and for years to come.

 Perfection of detail is important.
 Any other plan is merely a plan, but a detailed plan is simply the best way to avoid headaches and stress and attain a beautiful home with long-term benefits.